We’re true Victorians now.

 If you don’t have your own wheels, here’s a half-day private tour of Butchart Gardens and Victoria that’s perfect for a group of up to seven people.

-For a Victoria day trip from Vancouver, Landsea Tours offers a full-day tour to Butchart Gardens from Vancouver.
+For example, Landsea Tours offers a full-day, small-group tour to Butchart Gardens from Vancouver.

 2) Go SUP